sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

     * Create a Lambda function:
         1. AWS Console -> Lambda Functions -> Create Functions
         1. Select from:
-            1. Author from scratch - write your own
+            1. Author from scratch - write your own - this was used in the demo
             1. Use a blueprint - common usecase - get object from S3, use API Gateway, Do a batch job etc.
             1. Container image - use an existing container image
         1. Runtime: Python